Back to home page click here

 - Debates on most Bills are timetabled through a programme motion (when Government and Opposition agree) or an allocation of time motion which is popularly known as a 'guillotine' motion (when Government and Opposition do not agree).

 - The House of Lords has much more limited legislative powers than the House of Commons.
 Money Bills can only be initiated in the Commons and the Lords can only reject legislation from the Commons for one year.
-Furthermore there is a convention - called the Salisbury Convention - that the Lords does not block legislature in fulfillment of the election manifesto of the elected Government.
+Furthermore there is a convention - called the Salisbury Convention - that the Lords does not block legislation in fulfilment of the election manifesto of the elected Government.

 Link: Bill stages click here